cameronxdx-cloud/Day-Trading/fxalexg/Trading Setup.md

 - 1H
 - 30 min
 - 15 min

 **Tip:** Each timeframe has a purpose

+- Weekly - Trend of Market
+- Daily - Trend of Market
+- 4H - Trend of Market

+**We base lower time to enter based off the direction of the higher time frames**

+- 2H - Entry of Trade
+- 1H - Entry
+- 30 min - Entry
+- 15 min - Entry

 ## 1st Step:
 Understand if the time-frames are bullish or bearish for all time frames.